 However, your personal religious beliefs and practices—or lack thereof—may be perceived and understood differently in your host culture, depending on their relationship to the majority and minority faiths in the region, than they are perceived at home.
 There may be cultural expectations related to religious faith and practice in your location that run counter to your personal values and beliefs.
+In particular, your host country may not observe the religious holidays that you do, so you may need to explain any observance to local program staff or others, such as your host family or friends.
+There may also be local holidays (that you do not personally observe) that require a departure from your normal routine.
 Navigating the subtle terrain of faith, spirituality, and practice can be difficult in a foreign environment.
 It can also be difficult to understand how your own religious identity fits into your host culture.
 Each person’s experience of this aspect of their identity abroad will differ, but you are encouraged to think about potential challenges for cultural adjustment ahead of departure.

 - What is the dominant religion in my host country?
 How is it manifested in everyday life?

 - Will I be part of the religious majority or minority abroad?

 - Are there any laws regarding religion?
 Is there a separation between religion and government?